 Gain muscle, gain health

-If you gained 10kg of muscle and at the same time you lost 10kg of fat, you would look slimmer and your clothing would feel loose, but when measuring your weight on scales it may be the same.
+If you were to gain 10kg of muscle and lose 10kg of fat in the same time period, you would look slimmer and your clothing would feel loose, but your progress would be invisible on the bathroom scales.

 Many people get discouraged when they go to the gym and work hard on their diet but do not measure differently on the scales.
 But that single number isn't a complete measurement of your health.
 The best way to look at weight management is to take a broader view.
-How do your clothes fit, how you feel, your energy levels?
+How do your clothes fit?
+How do you feel?
+How are your energy levels?
 The more aspects of your health you measure, the more you'll spot the gains.
 And every gain can bring with it a feeling of progress and fresh motivation to continue.